AllStarCodeOrg/Readathon_2019/README.md

 ---

 # CHANGE LOG
+1/19/18
+- Improved user experience by adding a quick rubric dropdown

+1/18/18
+- Corrected scrolling issue for admin dashboard with Firefox browser

 1/9/18
 - Added dummy account to allow public access to view the website's functionality
-- Improved user experience by adding a quick rubric dropdown

 1/8/18
 - Added admin functionality to view readathon individual user stats and how they scored each applicant read